Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

-In fully cooperative multi-agent reinforcement learning (MARL) settings, it is common to consider Independent Learners which learn and execute in a distributed manner.
-This decentralization can be more scalable, but poses issues not associated with centralized or joint learning where actions are shared across agents \cite{claus1998dynamics}.
-In particular, with high probability, the agents will not converge to an optimal joint policy, but optimal independent policies under the effect of {\it environment non-stationarity} caused by other agents' optimal independent policies \cite{fulda2007predicting}.
-In other words, each agent must be robust to non-effective explorations by the other agents in order to achieve high performance.
+Many multi-agent reinforcement learning (MARL) methods have been developed (e.g., recent deep methods \cite{Foerster16,Foerster17,omidshafiei2017deep,Foerster18,Lowe17,Rashid18,palmer2018lenient,AAAI19}), but many of these approaches assume centralized training and decentralized execution.
+Unfortunately, many realistic multi-agent settings will consist of agents that must (continue to or completely) learn online.
+In this case, each agent will be an Independent Learner which learns and executes in a decentralized manner using only its own sensor and communication information.
+This decentralization can be more scalable and is necessary in cases where online (decentralized) learning takes place.
+Unfortunately, with high probability, the decentralized learning agents will not converge to an optimal joint policy, but only optimal independent policies under the effect of {\it environment non-stationarity} caused by other agents' optimal independent policies \cite{fulda2007predicting}.
+In other words, without considering other agent exploration, agents will not typically achieve high performance.